 - Entertainment (performers, music, bar cover, etc.): $48

 - Candy: $42

 68 per cent of Canadians adults now celebrate Halloween.
 It also found 33 per cent expected to attend a Halloween party.
 Part of this is due to social media and the Instagram craze to get the best shot on Halloween.
 Whatever the reason Canadians are spending more on this one day a year event.
 Although not as expensive as the Holidays it does come right before this most expensive time of the year.

 If you’re looking for ways to have a fabulous Halloween without breaking the budget here’s where to save and where to splurge on this spooky time of year.

-When looking for a costume start at the second hand stores.
+When looking for a costume start at second-hand stores.
 Not just for creative ideas of what you can make into a costume but for used costumes as well.
 The thrift stores are full of costumes worn only once that have been donated.
 They’re selling them at a fraction of what they would cost new.